Interstitial cell of Cajal

-Interstitial cells of Cajal (ICC) are interstitial cells found in the gastrointestinal tract.
+Interstitial cells of Cajal (ICC) are interstitial cells embedded in the muscularis propria (muscular layer) of the gastrointestinal tract.
 There are different types of ICC with different functions.
 ICC and another type of interstitial cell, known as platelet-derived growth factor receptor alpha (PDGFRα) cells, are electrically coupled to smooth muscle cells via gap junctions, that work together as an SIP functional syncytium.
 Myenteric interstitial cells of Cajal (ICC-MY) serve as pacemaker cells that generate the bioelectrical events known as slow waves.
 Slow waves conduct to smooth muscle cells and cause phasic contractions.

-The picture to the right shows an isolated Interstitial cell of Cajal from the Myenteric plexus of the mouse small intestine grown in a primary cell culture.
+The picture to the right shows an isolated interstitial cell of Cajal from the myenteric plexus of the mouse small intestine grown in a primary cell culture.
 This cell type can be characterized morphologically as having a small cell body often triangular or stellate-shaped with several long processes branching out into secondary and tertiary extensions - these processes often contact smooth muscle cells.
 They have contractile behaviour in both the cell body and the extended processes.

+Embryology

+These cells are derived from mesoderm, unlike the enteric neurons that arise from neural crest cells.

+Function

-Intramuscular Interstitial cells of Cajal (ICC-IM) are involved in mediating responses to neurotransmission.
+Intramuscular interstitial cells of Cajal (ICC-IM) are involved in mediating responses to neurotransmission.
 All ICC in the gastrointestinal tract express calcium-activated chloride channels encoded by the gene ANO1.
 These channels are activated by release of calcium in ICC and are important for both the pacemaker activity of ICC and their responses to neurotransmitters.
 A recent review noted that carbachol increases ICC activity through this channel.
 ANO1-knockout mice fail to produce slow waves and ANO1 channel inhibitors block slow waves.

 ICC are also thought to be present in other types of smooth muscle tissues.
 But with few exceptions the function of these cells is not well understood and currently an area of active research.

-These cells are derived from mesoderm.